zs1314/CPRAformer/README.md

 ---

-> **Abstract:** Transformer-based networks leveraging spatial or channel self-attention have achieved remarkable performance in image deraining tasks, inspiring us to utilize spatial and channel dimensions simultaneously.
-However, single-architecture feature representations struggle to handle real-world rain variations, making rich global-local information essential.
-We propose the Dual Aggregation Interaction Transformer (DAIT), leveraging the strengths of two paradigms (spatial-channel and globallocal) while enabling deep intra- and inter-paradigm interaction and fusion.
-Specifically, we propose two types of self-attention:
-Sparse Prompt Channel Self-Attention (SPC-SA) and Spatial Pixel Refinement Self-Attention (SPR-SA).
-SPC-SA uses dynamic sparsity to enhance global dependencies and facilitate channel context learning.
-SPR-SA emphasizes spatially varying rain distribution and local texture restoration.
-To address knowledge disparity, we introduce the Frequency Adaptive Interaction Module (FAIM) to eliminate feature isolation within and between paradigms progressively.
-Additionally, we employ a Multi-Scale Flow Gating Network (MSGN) to extract scale-aware features.
-Extensive experiments demonstrate DAIT achieves state-of-the-art performance on six benchmark datasets.
+> **Abstract:** Transformer-based networks have achieved strong performance in low-level vision tasks like image deraining by utilizing spatial or channel-wise self-attention.
+However, irregular rain patterns and complex geometric overlaps challenge single-paradigm architectures, necessitating a unified framework to integrate complementary global-local and spatial-channel representations.
+To address this, we propose a novel Cross Paradigm Representation and Alignment Transformer (CPRAformer).
+Its core idea is the hierarchical representation and alignment, leveraging the strengths of both paradigms (spatial-channel and global-local) to aid image reconstruction.
+It bridges the gap within and between paradigms, aligning and coordinating them to enable deep interaction and fusion of features.
+Specifically, we use two types of self-attention in the Transformer blocks: sparse prompt channel self-attention (SPC-SA) and spatial pixel refinement self-attention (SPR-SA).
+SPC-SA enhances global channel dependencies through dynamic sparsity, while SPR-SA focuses on spatial rain distribution and fine-grained texture recovery.
+To address the feature misalignment and knowledge differences between them, we introduce the Adaptive Alignment Frequency Module (AAFM), which aligns and interacts with features in a two-stage progressive manner, enabling adaptive guidance and complementarity.
+This reduces the information gap within and between paradigms.
+Through this unified cross-paradigm dynamic interaction framework, we achieve the extraction of the most valuable interactive fusion information from the two paradigms.
+Extensive experiments demonstrate that our model achieves state-of-the-art performance on eight benchmark datasets and further validates CPRAformer's robustness in other image restoration tasks and downstream applications.

 ![](Figs/DAIT.png)